-Online reviews collectively summarize the reputation of a small business.
+Online reviews collectively summarize the reputation of a small practice.
 It is that simple.

 Studies have shown that 97 percent of consumers search for local businesses online.
 During this process, they stumble upon reviews.
 These comments and ratings help consumer’s form an opinion on a company.

-The foundation of local business reputation is online reviews.
-When a potential customer uses Google to do a search with a local business name, everything they see on the resulting pagecontributes to that business’s reputation.
+The foundation of local practice reputation is online reviews.
+When a potential customer uses Google to do a search with a local practice name, everything they see on the resulting pagecontributes to that business’s reputation.

-All local businesses get reviewed, this includes restaurants, banks, bars, dental practices, insurance agencies, realtors, plumbers — everyone.
+All local practice get reviewed, this includes restaurants, banks, bars, dental practices, insurance agencies, realtors, plumbers — everyone.

 The most important site is Google My Business, this is the hot spot for boosting your local business reputation.
 Google is the leading site for reviews because it is the most visible.